ULTRA

-Cross section of carbon fiber composite sample modified by our product for Ultra Lightweighting.
+Cross section of carbon fiber composite sample nano-structured by our product for Ultra Lightweighting.

 TOROIDAL